tsoernes/zed/crates/assistant_tools/src/context_management/memory_tool/description.md

 ## Typical Workflow

 1. Use `list_history` to inspect conversation messages
-2. Identify a range of older messages that can be archived
+2. Identify a range of older messages that can be archived (favor large low-signal stretches: logs, long raw code blocks, enumerations)
-3. Call `memory` with operation "store" to archive them
+3. Call `memory` with operation "store" to archive them (precise token count recorded)
-4. Continue conversation with freed context space
+4. Continue conversation with freed context space; placeholders remain compact
-5. If needed, use `memory` with operation "load" to inspect archived content
+5. If needed, use `memory` with operation "load" to inspect archived content without inflating active token usage
-6. Use `memory` with operation "restore" if archived information becomes relevant again
+6. Use `memory` with operation "restore" if archived information becomes relevant again (then optionally re-store with a refined summary)
 7. Periodically use `memory` with operation "prune" to clean up unused archives

 ## When to Use

-- **Store**: When approaching token limits (60-70% of context window)
+- **Store**: When active precise token usage exceeds ~70% of model context (aim to drop usage back toward 55–60%)
-- **Load**: To review what was archived without restoring it to the conversation
+- **Load**: To review archived content without restoring it (no token expansion)
-- **List**: To see what memories are currently archived
+- **List**: To see which ranges are compacted and track their handles
-- **Restore**: When archived information becomes relevant to the current discussion
+- **Restore**: When archived information becomes relevant enough to justify reintroducing full detail
-- **Prune**: To clean up memory storage after a long conversation
+- **Prune**: To remove orphaned archives whose placeholders were deleted or replaced

 ## Notes

 - Archives are stored in-memory for the session duration
 - Memory handles are unique per session and UUID
 - Archived content can be safely restored multiple times
-- The heuristic summary uses the first non-empty message line (up to 140 chars)
+- Summaries are user-provided or auto-generated (first non-empty line up to 140 chars).
+Make them forward-relevant: encode decisions, constraints, preferences, pending follow-ups, assumptions, and unresolved risks—exclude transient narration or redundant paraphrase.
 - Previews are truncated with "...(truncated)" if they exceed max_preview_chars
+- Stats use precise per-message token accounting (prefix method) and will recommend an early contiguous archive range if usage > 70%